 Registering the rental contract with the Registro de Propiedad will guarantee the tenant the same entitlements with regards to automatic and silent renewals if a property is sold.

 The rental deposit remains at one months’ rent.
-This can be updated in line with any rent updates if agreed in the contract, once the period of five or seven years is up.
+This can be updated in line with any rent updates if agreed in the contract, once the period of five or seven years is up

 - Rent revision

 A national index on any changes in rental costs will be applied unless agreed in the original contract and on the renewal date.
+From now on, rent revision will only be possible if it has been previously established in the terms of the agreement.

 - Property improvements